Barry Goldwater: Extremism in defense of Liberty is No Vice and Moderation in the Pursuit of Justice is No Virtue

 But most Republicans don’t.
 They want to keep their country club membership.
 They don’t want to stir up controversy or accuse the other side of wrongdoing because doing so would be uncomfortable.
 When it comes down to it, they are not willing to accept that extremism in defense of liberty is no vice.

 Just think about the absolute criminality that Paul Ryan and Mitch McConnell let the Obama Administration get away with when they were in charge of both houses of Congress.
 Just think of the fact that Barr has not prosecuted any of the bureaucrats involved in spying on the Trump Campaign and falsely accusing Michael Flynn of wrongdoing.
-Or, most relevantly, the fact that almost no GOP politicians have called out the overt voter fraud right now.
+Or, most relevantly, the fact that almost no GOP politicians have called to investigate voter fraud claims.

 Establishment Republicans lose because they won’t do what it takes to win.
 Sure, they are “good losers” and lose gracefully, but that’s no way to run a political party, much less a culture war.
 It’s like Vince Lombardi once said, “Show me a good loser and I’ll show you a loser.”
 And, often, when not going along with Trump, that’s what the mainstream Republican Party is.
 A party of losers that doesn’t understand that “extremism in defense of liberty is no vice.”
 A party that was not willing to fight and win, even during the Obama Administration.